Four Waves of Feminism

-This piece was originally published in the Fall 2008 issue of Pacific magazine.
+This piece was originally published online in conjunction with the Fall 2008 issue of Pacific magazine.
 Martha Rampton is a professor of history and director of the Center for Gender Equity at Pacific University.
 Her specialty is the early medieval period with an emphasis on social history and the activities and roles of women.
 She holds an MA in medieval history from the University of Utah and a doctorate in medieval history from the University of Virginia.

 It is common to speak of three phases of modern feminism; however, there is little consensus as to how to characterize these three waves or what to do with women's movements before the late nineteenth century.
 Making the landscape even harder to navigate, a new silhouette is emerging on the horizon and taking the shape of a fourth wave of feminism.

 Some thinkers have sought to locate the roots of feminism in ancient Greece with Sappho (d. c.
 570 BCE), or the medieval world with Hildegard of Bingen (d.
 1179) or Christine de Pisan (d.
 1434).
 Certainly Olympes de Gouge (d.
 1791), Mary Wollstonecraft (d.
 1797) and Jane Austen (d.
 1817) are foremothers of the modern women's movement.
 All of these people advocated for the dignity, intelligence, and basic human potential of the female sex.
 However, it was not until the late nineteenth century that the efforts for women's equal rights coalesced into a clearly identifiable and self-conscious movement, or rather a series of movements.